cefet-rj-dal/daltoolboxdp/examples/autoencoder/autoenc_denoise_ed.md

 ## Denoising Autoencoder (encode-decode)

+Inputs are stochastically corrupted during training, and the model learns to reconstruct clean windows.
+The bottleneck captures noise-invariant structure, and reconstruction metrics quantify how well essential patterns are preserved.

 This example demonstrates how to use a denoising autoencoder to encode and reconstruct time-series windows, enabling evaluation of reconstruction quality under noise.

 Prerequisites